 Benefits of effective studying

-There are numerous benefits resulting from effective studying in children including: better information retention, improved understanding, improved confidence of your child and better grades and performance at school.
+There are numerous benefits resulting from effective studying in children, including: better information retention, improved understanding, improved confidence in your child, and better grades and performance at school.

 1. Ensure your child gets enough rest

-Before any study session, it is important for your child to have enough rest.
+Before any study session, your child needs to have enough rest.
 Rest helps children relax their bodies and be in the right physiological state to take on new challenges.
-Furthermore, research has established that when well rested, brain cells are able to form better connections thus improving brain performance.
+Furthermore, research has established that when well rested, brain cells can form better connections, thus improving brain performance.

 2. Ensure your child gets proper meals